 Heatstroke occurs when normal cooling mechanisms can’t keep the body’s temperature in a safe range, according to the Texas Veterinary Medical Foundation.

 For dogs, a normal temperature is about 101 – 102.5 degrees Fahrenheit.
-A dog is experiencing heat distress when his temperature reaches 103 degrees F, and temperatures over 106 degrees are potentially fatal.
+A dog is experiencing heat distress when its temperature reaches 103 degrees F, and temperatures over 106 degrees are potentially fatal.

 How do I prevent my dog from overheating?